Zippy-sudo/restaurant_cli/README.md

 ![more_2](/assets/more_2.png)

-3. We enter the restaurant id, in this case "1" and get the result.
+3. We enter the restaurant Id, in this case "1" and get the result.
 (I'd added a new restaurant and some shifts to help demonstarate the query behaviour more clearly)

 ![more_3](/assets/more_3.png)